FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 anti-rural policies need to be reversed.
 On behalf of the Fine Gael Group, he formally

-proposed the Draft Budget as presented.---
+proposed the Draft Budget as presented.
+---
 28

 **Councillor O’Hanlon**